Jyoti200/Customer-support-tickets-classification/README.md

 # Customer-support-tickets-classification
-We need to build a model that can classify customer complaints based on the products/services.
-By doing so, you can segregate these tickets into their relevant categories and, therefore, help in the quick resolution of the issue.

-To build a model capable of classifying customer complaints based on products and services, follow these steps:
+We aim to create a model that categorizes customer complaints by the products or services involved.
+This will streamline ticket handling and lead to faster issue resolution.

 # Data Preparation